axelvaldez/radical-companies/_posts/Posts/2022-12/2022-12-10-ownership-is.markdown

    <li>And, of course, anything that is part of our body cannot be let go just like that.</li>
   </ul>
  <p>It all goes to say that possession is a very real, intrinsic thing and we should not pretend otherwise.
 We tried believing that &ldquo;from the glorious revolution a new man would rise&rdquo; who&rsquo;d be not attached to possessions, but that&rsquo;s not the way it went.
 At all.</p>
  <p>What about the farming-led-to-ownership story?
-Well, let&rsquo;s just say that that it is just a story.
-And I don&rsquo;t find it very convincing.
-In any case, none us were there and one guess is as good as another.
-These days, it makes more sense to me that the whole possession-to-ownership thing had more to do with coinage,<a href="#en01"><sup id="bm01">1&nbsp;</sup></a> another human invention.</p>
+Well, let&rsquo;s just say that that it is just a story, and not very convincing.
+In any case, none us were there and we are all guessing.
+These days, it makes more sense to me that the whole possession-to-ownership thing had more to do with the invention of coinage,<a href="#en01"><sup id="bm01">1&nbsp;</sup></a> another grand human invention.</p>

 <h1>Going Forward</h1>
- <p>The thing is that I am not very interested in fixing what happened in the past.
-I am more interested in what we do going forward.
-And going forward we have to make things better for everybody, not a just a subset of humanity.
-And I believe that what&rsquo;s good for the goose&hellip;.
-If ownership is good for the few, let&rsquo;s do it for everybdody.
-Let&rsquo;s set up a mechanism to spreads ownership to everybody.
-Not in a sudden, violent way, but in a steady-eddy, sustainable kind of way.
-And that&rsquo;s what the <span class="_paradigm">RAD Distribution</span> is about.</p>
+ <p>The thing what happened in the past cannot be fixes.
+I am more interested in what we do <em>going forward</em>.</p>
+ <p>We have to make things better for everybody, not a just a subset of humanity.
+If ownership is a good thing, then let&rsquo;s extend it to everybody.
+Not in a sudden, violent way&mdash;we tried that and it falied.
+Let&rsquo;s do it in a steady-eddy, sustainable kind of way.
+And that is what the <span class="_paradigm">RAD Distribution</span> is about.</p>

 <h1 class="_section">ENDNOTES</h1>
  <ol>